Crook's gang stormed family home and sprayed dad with bleach during burglary

 When he realised what was happening, the father tried to run back upstairs to his children, but the gang forced him to the floor and he was sprayed in the face with bleach.

-Later in the dsa, Jones, now 18, was spotted in the Burnt Mills Road area of Benfleet, acting as a scout or lookout before people broke into a home on the road.
+Later in the day, Jones, now 18, was spotted in the Burnt Mills Road area of Basildon, acting as a scout or lookout before people broke into a home on the road.

 A pane of glass was smashed on a door to gain entry, and a messy search was conducted with items worth £2,000 being stolen, including a games console, laptop computer and jewellery.